cs1302uga/cs1302-tutorials/unix/README.rst

-If you are using a Linux computer or a computer running a Unix-like operating system (other than macOS), then do not fret -- they almost always come with a terminular emulator installed.
+If you are using a Linux computer or a computer running a Unix-like operating system (other than macOS), then do not fret -- they almost always come with a terminal emulator installed.
 If you are not sure how to access the terminal emulator provided by your operating system, then please consult your operating system's documentation.